Sequential Choices, Option Values, and the Returns to Education: Introduction

 Our paper provides several contributions.
-We extend the empirical literature that acknowledges the sequential nature of schooling investments and emphasizes the roles of uncertainties and non-linearities. \citet{Eisenhauer.2015b}, \citet{Lee.2017}, \citet{Trachter.2015} and \citet{Stange.2012} all study the role of uncertainty and option values in shaping schooling decisions in deliberately simplified settings.
-However, none of these studies analyze life-cycle decisions, or allow for heterogeneity by ability, re-enrollment, and track switching at the same time.
+We extend the empirical literature that acknowledges the sequential nature of schooling investments and emphasizes the roles of uncertainties and non-linearities. \citet{Lee.2017}, \citet{Eisenhauer.2015b}, \citet{Trachter.2015} and \citet{Stange.2012} all study the role of uncertainty and option values in shaping schooling decisions in deliberately simplified settings.
+However, none of these studies analyze life-cycle decisions, or allow for heterogeneity by ability, re-enrollment, sector and track switching at the same time.
 Our work is closely related to \citet{Heckman.2018}, who develop a sequential educational choice model.
 However, they restrict their attention to ex-post returns of education, and avoid making specific assumptions about individuals' expectations about costs and benefits of schooling.
 We impose additional structure on the decision process and are able to quantify ex-ante returns and option values.
-Our paper also relates to a large literature on compulsory schooling reforms \citep{Brunello.2009,Oreopoulos.2006}, providing additional evidence on the impacts of such reforms along the distribution of schooling attainment and the potential mechanisms driving these patterns.
-Our paper further relates to the literature that emphasizes individual learning about their own ability and preferences as they progress in their schooling career \citep{Arcidiacono.2016,Stinebrickner.2014}.
-We complement the literature that focuses on the optimal design of school aid policies in a life-cycle context \citep{Colas.2021,Stantcheva.2017}. \\
+Our paper also relates to a large literature on compulsory schooling reforms \citep{Brunello.2009,Oreopoulos.2006}, providing evidence on the impacts of such reforms along the distribution of schooling attainment and the potential mechanisms driving these patterns. \\

 The structure of our paper is as follows.
 We outline our structural model in Section \ref{sec:Model}.
 Section \ref{sec:Data-and-Setting} describes our data and institutional setting, and discusses model implementation and provide evidence on model fit and validation.
 Section \ref{sec:Results} presents our main findings.
 Section \ref{sec:Conclusion} concludes.